rdpate/pyr/readme.md

     # eg. the project's Python module directory (relative path from $0)
     exec .../pyr -a"$0" -p"$(basename "$0")/py3" "$@"

 Now you either get a console or supply MODULE:FUNC, either way project-specific directories and settings are applied.
-Also see how bin/reconstruct and bin/showargs call functions in pyr.examples.

 ## Standalone Pyr

-Make pyr-standalone to copy into any project.
+Make pyr-standalone for a version without dependencies.
+Copy into any project to use through stub scripts:

+    #!/bin/sh -ue
+    base="$(basename "$(readlink -f "$0")")"
+    # above if stub is at the top of the project
+    # if stub is one level below, add /.. to $base

+    exec "$base/depend/pyr" --as="$0" --path="$base/py3" PROJECT.MODULE:FUNCTION "$@"
+    # adjust Pyr's path and options as appropriate